CosmicTechie/PasswordGenerator/README.md

 # Password Generator

-It is a simple and a powerful program to generate strong passwords. \n The program is written in Python3.
+It is a simple and a powerful program to generate strong passwords. \
+The program is written in Python3.